PhantomV1989/mockstagram_crawler/README.md

 # Setup summary

-- create a folder `/choose/a/folder` on your machine for storing data from this setup
+- create a folder `/choose/a/folder` in your machine for storing data from this setup

 - clone this repo